COVID-19 Face Masks: Inspiring Hope by Giving Back

 As someone who is in a helping profession, what inspired you to take on this project of making masks?

 I was feeling really helpless and stuck when I started seeing the enormous impact the pandemic was taking on every facet of our lives, but wanting to do something about it that was impactful but feasible.
-I also felt I needed to really connect with what was going on, versus just watch it on the news all day.
+I also felt I needed to really connect with what was going on, versus just watching it on the news all day.

 You seemed to be making masks before many health experts encouraged using them to lower the risk of spreading symptoms.
 How did you know to make COVID-19 face masks so quickly?